-A data leak is when sensitive data is accidentally exposed physically, on the Internet or any other form including lost hard drives or laptops.
-This means a cyber criminal can gain unauthorized access to the sensitive data without effort.
+A data leak is when sensitive data is accidentally exposed physically, on the Internet or any other form including lost hard drives or laptops, allowing cyber criminal can gain unauthorized access to the sensitive data without effort.
+When sensitive data is posted on the dark web following a cyberattack, these events are also classified as data leaks as they help expedite data breaches.

-- A data breach is when a successful attack is able to secure sensitive information.
+- A data breach is when sensitive data is accessed and compromised in a successful attack.

 A common form of data leakage is called a cloud leak.
 A cloud leak is when a cloud data storage service, like Amazon Web Service's S3, exposes a user's sensitive data to the Internet.
 While AWS does secure S3 buckets by default, we believe that S3 security is flawed and most people need to check their S3 permissions.

 S3 is not the only culprit.
 Azure file share and a misconfigured GitHub repository can all prove to have poor data protection if configured poorly, causing unintended data leakage.

 The worst part is once a data exposure has happened, it is extremely difficult to know whether the data was accessed.
 This means that your confidential data, trade secrets, source code, customer data, personal data and anything else stored on information systems could be exposed or used as part of corporate spying.

 Data leaks are caused by simple errors but those whose data is exposed don't care about how the data was exposed only that it was.
 The breach notification requirements for data leaks are the same, as is the potential for reputational, financial, legal and regulatory damage.